 Optical Express clinicians are fully qualified and experienced to manage the rare complications, allowing patients their best possible outcome.
-It is impossible to list every complication which could arise from lens surgery.
+It is impossible to list every complication which could arise from lens replacement surgery.
 The vast majority of patients experience no complication at all.

-Whilst all medical procedures and vision correction options carry a degree of risk, phakic intraocular (IOL) and ICL surgery is safe with the vast majority of patients achieving an excellent outcome.
-The most common phrase I hear from patients after surgery is I wish I had this done sooner
+Whilst all medical procedures and vision correction options carry a degree of risk, lens replacement surgery is safe with the vast majority of patients achieving an excellent outcome.
+The most common phrase I hear from patients after surgery is "I wish I had this done sooner"